The Growing Seed Parable

 The Parable of the Growing Seed ends with the announcement of a harvest.
 When the grain became ripe, the farmer utilized the sickle, harvesting the cultivated seed.
 The entire sowing-waiting-cultivating-harvesting process happens continually, according to God’s calendar, at his chosen time.

-Mark doesn’t tell his readers if the disciples had understood the purpose and challenge of this parable.
-There’s no mention of Jesus explaining this parable to his attentive disciples, as he’d done during other teaching situations.
+Mark doesn’t tell his readers if the disciples understood this parable’s purpose and challenge.
+There’s no mention of Jesus explaining it to his attentive disciples, as he’d done during other teaching situations.
 Instead, he left it to them — and us — to attempt to find out and understand its meaning.
 Appreciating “the seed” as being God’s Word, as in 4:14, it behooves us to interpret a “growth of plants” as an unexplainable divine effect of God’s Word in our hearts.
 The fact that a crop grows without the farmer’s active intervention means that God can accomplish his purposes even when we’re absent or unaware of what he’s doing in and around us.
 God’s goal is to grow and cultivate a harvest of ripened spiritual grain.
 At the proper time, his Word will raise and produce healthy fruit.
 As a result of his seed growth, the Lord of the harvest (Luke 10:2) will be glorified.

 Our Responsibility Each of us believers and followers of Lord Jesus is to become one of his active sowers.
 Perhaps we’ll sow by speaking the Word to people; some of us will share our personal testimony; some will write articles or teach or preach; some will show kindness to those in need; and so on.
-Recipients of spiritual seed (as represented by the four soil types described in the Parable of the Sower) are attracted to our sowing efforts.
+Recipients of spiritual seed (as represented by the four soil types described in the Sower Parable) are attracted to our sowing efforts.
 But it’s God who does the bulk of the work that grows the seed.
 Spiritual growth happens slowly and incrementally after the seed gets planted in our hearts.
-At first, we probably didn’t see any growth.
-But after patiently waiting for the Lord’s provision of water and sunlight, the seed began to grow and eventually produced fruit.
+Initially, we probably didn’t see any growth.
+But after patiently waiting and praying for the Lord’s provision of water and sunlight, the seed began to grow and eventually produced fruit.

 “As soon as the grain is ripe, he puts the sickle to it, because the harvest has come” (Mark 4:29).